A snazzy joint only a few minutes’ walk from either Tokyo or Yurakucho Station, Yanmo is serving up some delectable cheapo friendly lunch sets.

-(All sets come with a free bowl of rice and miso soup)
+(All sets come with a bowl of rice and miso soup.)

 We ordered the saba shioyaki (cheapo instinct to pick the least expensive thing off the menu) and were more than happy with our choice.
 Seeing as grilling is Yanmo’s speciality (and that saba shioyaki is a commonly prepared dish in Japan), the mackerel was grilled to perfection—a thin, crisp exterior enveloping a moist and flaky interior.
 It was oily, but not greasy, and the mash-potato-looking ball of finely shredded daikon (usually topped with a splash of soy sauce) was a refreshing contrast to the salty fish.

-The lunch set (including the soup and rice) was just the right amount of food to feel full without getting hit with the itis.
+The lunch set (including the soup and rice) was just the right amount of food to feel full, but not stuffed.

-(N.B.
-If you plan on ordering from this lunch menu, you won’t be able to make reservations, however, we were met with only a 10-15 minute wait before being seated.
+N.B.
+If you plan on ordering from the lunch menu, you won’t be able to make reservations, however, we were met with only a 10-15 minute wait before being seated.

 As expected in Japan, the service is phenomenal.
 Servers were friendly and continuously filling up glasses of water or tea without intruding on your chow down or your conversation with dining companions.